ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ## [From _Semi-weekly interior journal._](https://chroniclingamerica.loc.gov/lccn/sn85052020/1881-12-30/ed-1/seq-1)

 #### 1881-12-30 &middot; Stanford, Ky.

 <table style="width: 100%;"><tr><td style="width: 50%">

-Salt as a Rtmul
-In many cases of disordered stom­
 ach a teajpoonfull of salt is a certain
 curv.
 In the violent internal aching,
 termed colic, ad.
 I a teufiiooiiful of